fricas/fricas/src/doc/sphinx/source/faq.rst

 2. What is the relation between FriCAS and Axiom?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FriCAS forked from Axiom in 2007.
-FriCAS seeks different development methodology and after fork removed several unused parts (without removing functionality).
+FriCAS seeks a different development methodology.
+After the fork, several unused parts are removed (without removing functionality).
 FriCAS fixed a lot of bugs and added new functionality.
-As of April 2013, in the src/algebra subdirectory, which hosts mathematical functionality about 25% of code was added after the fork.
+As of August 2026, in the src/algebra subdirectory, which hosts mathematical functionality, about 40% of code was added after the fork.

 See also